spsforks/ziglang-zig-wiki/Development-with-nix.md

   ];
 }
 ```
-the `hardeningDisable` part is crucial otherwise you will get compile errors.
+The `hardeningDisable` part is crucial otherwise you will get compile errors.